-If you have been reading my blog then you already know that we are a team (family) of four creatives.
+If you have been reading my blog, you already know we are a team (family) of four creatives.
 We all pitch in to create and assist the other team members on projects.
 It is a seamless blending of talents and the best place to be on this side of heaven.
 Crafting concrete was going to be a fun challenge.

-We are all going to Haven Conference (a blogging conference) and there have been some fun contests offered to the attendees while we are waiting to attend we decided why not try our hands at the Quikrete contest.
+We are all going to Haven Conference (a blogging conference), and some fun contests have been offered to the attendees while we are waiting to attend.
+So we decided why not try our hands at the Quikrete contest.
 We had to make something with one bag of concrete and make a video of the casting.
-I had never used concrete and had no idea if this was a good idea, but the team wanted to do it so I was going to need to be a quick study on concrete.
+I had never used concrete and had no idea if this was a good idea, but the team wanted to do it, so I would need to be a quick study on concrete.

-Patrick: Is our resident concrete expert so he was totally at ease working on his project.
-He jumped in the first day and had it done then made a couple more projects.
+Patrick was our resident concrete expert and was at ease working on his project.
+He jumped in the first day and finished it, then made a couple more projects.
 Watch Patrick’s how-to video HERE.

 Check out more about Sean HERE.

-This was an amazing learning experience for our team not only learning the process of crafting concrete but how to work on four different projects at the same time.
-I highly recommend using Quikrete for crafting, since it is easy to work with and you can make an endless amount of useful and gorgeous masterpieces.
+This was a fantastic learning experience for our team, learning how to craft concrete and work on four different projects simultaneously.
+I highly recommend using Quikrete for crafting since it is easy to work with, and you can make endless functional and gorgeous masterpieces.

 Happy Quikrete Crafting,